Blackburn and Darwen WwTWs (2022)

 The second WFD element at Darwen WwTW required the reduction of intermittent discharges by increasing the volume of stormwater storage to meet the required river water quality (FIS/RE 99%ile) standards.
 To achieve both regulatory requirements the flows to Darwen WwTW have been diverted to Blackburn WwTW via a newly commissioned transfer main.
 The Darwen works were re-purposed and existing primary tanks converted into 6,000m3 of stormwater storage.
 Redundant plant has now been decommissioned and made safe and the process site is being transferred to the network teams.

-The pipeline has been completed.
-This incorporated a 1.5m diameter tunnel beneath the M65 motorway before reverting back to a traditional gravity sewer construction as it passed alongside residential and business developments, a river and along Branch Road.
+The pipeline has been completed by VJ Donegan Civil Engineering Ltd. This incorporated a 1.5m diameter tunnel beneath the M65 motorway before reverting back to a traditional gravity sewer construction as it passed alongside residential and business developments, a river and along Branch Road.
 The solution submitted at the tender stage for a 1.6km pipeline of 700mm diameter remained substantially unchanged, although some route realignment had to be made due to significant service congestion on the route.

 Network modelling work was undertaken to confirm the stormwater storage requirements and ensure that flows diverted from Darwen into the Blackburn catchment cause no ‘level of service’ issues within the existing sewer network.